 We’ve noticed that oil pulling is one of the latest trends to take the wellness community by storm - but it’s not new.
 Oil pulling is an ancient, Indian folk remedy claimed to whiten your teeth, freshen your breath and greatly improve your oral health.
 But does it really work?
 Read on to find out!

-According to a 2016 study on 60 participants, oil pulling can reduce the number of bacteria found in saliva, supporting good oral hygiene.
-Coconut oil was also found to be a safe alternative to chlorhexidine, a common ingredient in mouthwashes.
+According to a 2016 study on 60 participants, oil pulling can reduce the number of bacteria found in saliva, supporting good oral hygiene and decreasing the likelihood of spreading germs.
+Coconut oil was also found to be a safe alternative to chlorhexidine, a topical antiseptic commonly found in mouthwashes.
 In a 2011 study, it was determined that oil pulling may be an effective, natural alternative for getting rid of bad breath, and works as well as traditional mouthwash.
 Although swishing your mouth with water can remove as much as 50% of all bacteria in the mouth, oil pulling also helps break down plaque, which leads to tooth decay and cavities.
 Lastly, oil pulling removes toxins and heavy metals from the whole body, leading to better overall body and skin health.

 Things you should know: